Becoming a dad for the first time is pretty scary.

 At the same time, don’t brush off everything as nothing.
 Carelessness can be dangerous, so if you think something could potentially be serious, don’t ignore it.
 If you’re not sure, talk to your doctor.

-#7 Don’t feel guilty if you don’t feel like you’re bonding with your baby right away.
+First Time Dad Tips #7: Don’t feel guilty if you don’t feel like you’re bonding with your baby right away.

 Unlike a baby’s mother, a father doesn’t always have an instant connection with his baby boy or girl.